Happy Bloody Birthday from Arrow Films (DVD/ Blu-ray Comparison)

 Meanwhile, the Trilogy has a couple of those extras, including the Discovering the Evil Dead featurette the trailer and the TV spots.
 But, besides the two commentaries, it has more of the older extras not carried over to the blu, including a 26 minute documentary Bruce Campbell directed himself called Fanalysis.
 It also has the same behind the scenes and outtake footage that dates back to the laserdisc.
 Oh, and there are also little easter eggs of a make-up test and footage from an Evil Dead screening, plus an 8-page booklet.

 But that's still not all.
 The Trilogy also has some exclusive extras, some of which are pretty dodgy, but still worth noting at least.
 The best of the bonus disc extras is the vintage episode of The Incredibly Strange Film Show, which interviews Raimi back in the late 80s.
 But then things get weird, with a collection of extras hosted by a rather irritating lady who sits in a tree [pictured above], with titles like Bruce Campbell: Geek or God?
-Rather than featuring anyone involved with the making of the film, they're a collection of interviews with mostly British journalists, including the awfully controversial Allan Bryce.
+Rather than featuring anyone involved with the making of the film, they're a collection of interviews with mostly British journalists, including the disgraced Allan Bryce.
 Most of this stuff is pretty dry, and it doesn't help that it's mostly shot in low video quality; although some of these guys come off better than others.
 But nobody tells you much you won't already have known going in.
 The most interesting segment is a short on how the film was marketed in the UK, featuring interviews with the guys who drew the UK poster art, since they at least have a modicum of first-hand involvement.
 But this stuff, I'd say, should be reserved for the serious fans who really want to see everything.
 Otherwise it's very skippable.
 There's even a very cheap rock music video "inspired" by the Evil Dead, which was performed by one of the experts interviewed previously.

 Still, though, the Trilogy box is a nice cheap way to get Fanalysis and the Incredibly Strange Film Show episode into your collection if you otherwise just have the blus.
 And the other odds and ends are at least better to have than not.